pip-services/pip-services-docs/content/en/python/commons/commands/ievent.md

 ### Description

-The IEvent interface allows you to define events that can send asynchronous notification to multiple subscribed listeners.
+The IEvent interface allows you to define events that can send asynchronous notifications to multiple subscribed listeners.

 ### Instance methods